andrewfishersb/Stockipy-Android-App/README.md

 ## Future Goals and Ideas
+* If shopping list and fridge list look the same then maybe refractor to be on the same page
 * let user add single ingredients to a cart, they are currently just strings in an array.
 * make input only one line for new items
 * Remove back to list button once a database is set up and use the up button instead